 After wearing puffs and occasional afros I wanted to see for myself the merits of protective styling.
 I started out by wearing small 2 strand twists for a week and the unraveling them for a twistout on Sunday.
 The twistout only seemed to look ok for 2 days max and them I’d 2 strand twist again for another twistout on Sunday.
 That regimen lasted about 2 months.
 Then in Jan 08 I ran across a challenge thread on nappturality.com on keeping your hair in protective style, deep conditioning moisturizing, etc. on a regular basis.
 There were 4 quarters to the challenge and if I remember correctly 4 levels.
 The gold level meant you were in all 4 periods and doing everything required.
 That’s the level I pledged.

-I had been wearing my hair in 2 strand twists for 8 months.
-But with washing with the twists in, a complete takedown of each twist then twisting it back up was not only time consuming I was losing lots of hair since I was doing this on a monthly basis.
+I had worn my hair in 2 strand twists for 8 months.
+But with washing with the twists in, a complete takedown of each twist then twisting it back up was not only time-consuming I was losing lots of hair since I was doing this on a monthly basis.
 It was really tiresome to see of all the hair that would be on the bathroom floor when I was done and that I could not wash my hair regularly without messing up the hair.
 I was doing this on a bi-weekly basis but that got to be too much so I switched to monthly.
-However my scalp was protesting loudly (if it could talk) about not getting washed frequently.
+However my scalp was protesting loudly (if it could talk) about not getting washed often.

-Braidlocs seemed to be the answer.
-Cheleski’s blog was the answer to my questions.
+Braidlocs seemed to be the answer and Cheleski’s blog was the answer to my questions.
 I could put them in myself, wash my hair immediately if I wanted, make them very small like the Sisterlocks, and I could maintain them myself.
 Yay!!
-But (you know there is always a but) I had no clue on what the latching method was and could not get a grasp on how to do it from the written instructions.
-(I’m a visual learner…coupled with written instructions) So I chickened out from putting them in when I originally planned sometime in late March or April.
+But (you know there is always a but), I had no clue on what the latching method was and could not get a grasp on how to do it from the written instructions.
+(I’m a visual learner…coupled with written instructions).
+So I chickened out from putting them in when I originally planned which was sometime in late March or April.
 Around mid June or so I was looking at YouTube videos on locs and Nubianlockedprincess’ video pops up in the related videos section.
 The Universe answered my prayers again.
-You know the the saying that when the student is ready the teacher will come is so true.
+You know the saying that when the student is ready the teacher will come?
+It is so true.
 She has a video that shows how to do interlocking (latching).
-I had also asked many many questions of naturalsoutherngrrl, ibbs72 and starlamotivates also on YouTube.
-Go and check their videos out as they are awesome ladies.
-I practiced sometime later on one of the 2 strand twists and let it stay in to monitor how it would hold up through washings.
+I had also asked many questions of naturalsoutherngrrl, ibbs72 and starlamotivates also on YouTube.
+Go and check their videos out as they are awesome women.
+I practiced sometime later on one of the 2 strand twists and let it stay in to check how it would hold up through washings.

-My plan was to use the parting I already had going with the 2 strand twists.
-The tester loc looked great after 3 weeks or so but i felt it was too large for my taste so I took it down.
-Man it was a job just trying to get that one down so that told me that it surely would hold up through, weekly even daily washings/rinses.
-So the decision to loc was made but it was too darn hot to start this project as it was in the midst of summer, the hottest months of the year.
-So the plan was to install the braids in late Oct/Nov time frame.
-Then suddenly a cold front hit the region, making the weather feel like the beginning of spring and not the middle of August.
-I feel like it was the universe’s way of telling me it’s time.
 I began taking down my 2 strand twists to re-part into smaller sections for braids on Aug 16, 2008.
 For those that know astrology, only later did I connect the dots.
 The day I began, Aug 16, 2008, Saturn transited over my ascendant.
 The meaning is new beginnings.
 Anyway, it took 8 days of working a little at a time because I wanted the parts to be as straight as I could get them and the sizing to be right.
 That’s my Virgo Ascendant I’m sure.
 I figured go smaller than you might think as it’s easier to combine later than to split one that you feel is too big.
-I finished on Aug 23, 2008 so the new journey begins and right at the beginning of the sign of…you guessed it Virgo. later I’ll post some pics once I figure out how to do it. lol
+I finished on Aug 23, 2008, so the new journey begins and right at the beginning of the sign of…you guessed it Virgo.
+As I mentioned above, the exact timing was not planned.
+Later I’ll post some pics once I figure out how to do it. lol

-That’s enough for now as I’m sure y’all are like did she have to write a book?! lol I told y’all I’m long winded when it come to subjects I’m interested in.
-In the process of doing this post I see that I’m going to tie astrology and the other metaphysical sciences into my posts as my way of learning to know thyself.
+That’s enough for now as I’m sure y’all are saying “Did she have to write a book?!” lol I told y’all I’m long-winded when it come to subjects I’m interested in.
+In the process of doing this post, I see that I may tie astrology and the other metaphysical sciences into my posts as my way of learning to know thyself.